 (listen) [Interview conducted by Cyrus Smith] Rebecca Ripple received her MFA in Sculpture from Yale University in 1995.Her work has been exhibited at the Brewery Project in Los Angles, Rosamund Felsen Gallery in Santa Monica, and Ludwig Drum Factory in Chicago, among others.Her work has been reviewed in the LA Weekly, ArtScence, the Chicago Tribune, and American Craft.Ripple attended the prestigious Skowhegan School of Painting and Sculpture where she received a full scholarship, and was awarded a Fellowship and Artist Residency at the Bemis Foundation in Omaha.
 She is currently a faculty member at California State University, Northridge.

-Art Talk AM on the Radio is a weekly radio show in conjunction with the Portland State University MFA Monday Night Lecture Series.
-Visiting artists are interviewed live on the air the day of their lecture.
-Interviews are conducted by the students of the PSU Master in Fine Art Program.
+Art Talk AM on the Radio was a weekly radio show in conjunction with the Portland State University MFA Monday Night Lecture Series.
+Visiting artists were interviewed live on the air the day of their lecture.
+Interviews were conducted by the students of the PSU Master in Fine Art Program.

-During the summer months, Art Talk AM runs independent of the PMNLS, instead focusing on Portland area artists and curators.
+During the summer months, Art Talk AM ran independent of the PMNLS, instead focusing on Portland area artists and curators.

 04.07 Storm Tharp 04.14 Marie Watt 04.21 Regine Basha 04.28 Heavy Industries 05.05 Rebecca Ripple 05.12 Edgar Heap of Birds 05.19 Karen Yasinsky 06.02 Amy Yoes 06.08 John Malpede